grubbcc/anagrams/README.md

     • Game window can now be maximized and minimized.
     • Added informative tooltips to game menu.
     • Game window now displays game parameters.
-    • Game notifications are now displayed in the main screen.
     • Tile size automatically adjusts according when panel is full.

 Version 0.9.3 - June 10, 2020